Swiip/jquery-springmvc-jpa/README.md

 ### Spring MVC, Spring Data Rest

+Spring Data Rest is very good new idea of Spring Source team and build a bridge from Spring Data to Spring MVC.
+It allows us to automatically published a Spring Data models.

-Spring MVC is used in very standard way.
+Spring MVC is used to publish a more specialized service which is the ajax login. in very standard way.
 The DispatcherServlet is declared in the [web.xml](blob/master/src/main/webapp/WEB-INF/web.xml).
-It will load the [spring-servlet.xml](blob/master/src/main/webapp/WEB-INF/spring-servlet.xml) Spring MVC configuration file which declare component scan and annotation configuration for @Controller annotated classes.

-The RESTful mapping works with Spring MVC's annotations @RequestMapping with path value and RequestMethod settings like in the [UserController.java](blob/master/src/main/java/com/developpez/skillbrowser/controller/UserController.java).

-TODO

 ### Single page application even for login